 Our minds think in pictures.
 I’ll prove it.
 Think about the BEST moment of your life thus far.
 Maybe it’s the day you were hired into your current job.
 Maybe it’s the day you graduated from college.
 Maybe it’s the first time you held a newborn child.
 Maybe it was the day you got married.
 Maybe it was the day you got divorced (I’m not judging).

-A fantastic icebreaker to use is a memory stack.
-It meets all of the criteria for choosing a really great icebreaker – it’s brief, only lasting about 10-15 minutes; it’s very interactive; people will remember it for long after the program has ended; it is creative, as there are endless possibilities for making up new memory stacks; and they are a ton of fun!
+Memory stacks make a great icebreaker.
+In fact, they meet all of the criteria for choosing a really great icebreaker.
+First, they are brief, only lasting about 10-15 minutes.
+Second, they are very interactive.
+Third, people will remember the activity for long after the program has ended.
+They are also creative, as there are endless possibilities for making up new memory stacks.
+And finally, they are a ton of fun!